2cloudlab/harness-test-framework-go/README.md

 This is a Test Harness Framework(written in Go) based on AWS Lambda Function.
 It can be used in the following scenarios:

-1. Launch a large number of loaders to do performance tests against your services.
+1. Launch a large number of loaders to do performance tests against your services or AWS services.
-2. Do performance tests on AWS services, such as S3, DynamoDB etc.
+2. Observe the status of your Lambda function, and optimize it.

 All you require to do are: